theplanetbrief.com /invest/

 Financial information only

-Green investing has moved from niche ethical funds into mainstream pensions, ISAs, ETFs, bonds and private markets.
+Green investing has moved from niche ethical funds into mainstream pensions, ISAs (individual savings accounts), ETFs (exchange-traded funds), bonds and private markets.
 But the labels are confusing, the rules are changing, and many products marketed as sustainable still hold companies that surprise investors.
 This guide explains the UK landscape in 2026 and how to assess green investment options without relying on marketing claims.
+For the pension-specific angle, see our dedicated guide to green pension funds in the UK.

 What is green investing?

 Green investing means allocating capital to companies, funds, bonds or projects that claim to support environmental outcomes.
-In practice, the phrase can describe several different approaches: excluding high-impact sectors, selecting companies with stronger ESG scores, funding specific environmental projects, investing in climate-transition leaders, or backing clean energy and climate technology.
+In practice, the phrase can describe several different approaches: excluding high-impact sectors, selecting companies with stronger ESG (environmental, social and governance) scores, funding specific environmental projects, investing in climate-transition leaders, or backing clean energy and climate technology.

 The most important point is that green investing is not one category.
 A broad ESG fund, a renewable energy infrastructure trust, a green bond fund and a climate technology venture fund can all sit under the green investing umbrella, but their risk, return drivers, liquidity and environmental impact are very different.